Skip to main content

 Low accuracy (4 of 18 factors)

 Mount Holyoke College has one optional essay prompt.
-You have three options to choose from—you may write about a characteristic about the school that interests you, the community you grew up in, or a “this or that” scenario of your choosing.
+You have three options to choose from—you may write about a characteristic about the school that interests you, the community you grew up in, or something you find fascinating.

 Mount Holyoke Supplemental Essay Prompts